Comparison between MAST-U conventional and Super-X configurations through SOLPS-ITER modelling: Results

-\\ To understand the saturation of the ionization source, we decompose $S_{ion}$ in Figure \ref{fig:Siondecomp}, for the Super-X configuration, showing the origin of the neutrals which ionize in the lower outer divertor. $S_{ion,total}$ is initially dominated by the ionization of neutrals originating from the lower outer target "$S_{ion}$(Outer target)".
+Going back to the particle balance, we further decompose $S_{ion}$ in Figure \ref{fig:Siondecomp}, for the Super-X configuration, in order to understand the saturation of the ionization source.
+This decomposition displays the origin of the neutrals which ionize in the lower outer divertor. $S_{ion,total}$ is initially dominated by the ionization of neutrals originating from the lower outer target "$S_{ion}$(Outer target)".
 However, "$S_{ion}$(Outer target)" rolls-over and is progressively replaced by the ionization of neutrals created by recombination processes "$S_{ion}$(Recombination)".
 Some neutrals originating at the lower inner target "$S_{ion}$(Inner target)" also contribute to the lower outer divertor ionization source, but account for less than $10\%$ of the total.
 Interestingly, $S_{ion}$(Recombination) $\simeq -S_{rec}$, i.e. a significant fraction of the recombination neutral source is re-ionised in the lower outer divertor.
 Only a few percents of those neutrals are getting pumped, and a few percents of them are getting ionized above the X-point and in the inner target.
-As detachment progresses, more and more of these recombined neutrals manage to leave the divertor domain and get ionized above the X-point, explaining partly the increase of the upstream ion flux, $\Gamma_u$, observed on Figure \ref{fig:partbal}.
+As detachment progresses, more and more of these recombined neutrals manage to leave the divertor domain and get ionized above the X-point (also seen on Figure \ref{fig:ion2D}), explaining partly the increase of the upstream ion flux, $\Gamma_u$, observed on Figure \ref{fig:partbal}.
 In other words, we have a virtual (recombining) target, where the recombined neutrals do get re-ionised (upstream of the recombination region) but, overall, don't contribute to the target flux.
 There is minimal power starvation and mostly power limitation (i.e. the total ionization saturates but does not drop) determining the target current.

 The fact that the reduction of the detachment threshold between Conventional and Super-X is close to the model prediction (equation \ref{eq:nthresh}) suggests that neutral effects are similar between the two configurations, as was shown in \cite{fil_separating_2020}.
 This is further investigated in figure \ref{fig:flux}b), which shows the evolution of the neutral trapping parameter, $\eta_{RI,rec}$, throughout the upstream density scan.
 This parameter, first introduced in \cite{fil_separating_2020}, is used to characterize the neutral trapping properties of the different configurations.
 Equation \ref{eq:eta} is a generalisation of what was proposed in \cite{fil_separating_2020}, and now includes recombination: